ome/omero-documentation/omero/sysadmins/cli/fs.rst

 .. option:: --without-images

-    This option lists only those filesets without images, these may be corrupt filesets.
+    This option lists only those filesets without images, these may be corrupted filesets.

 .. option:: --with-transfer WITH_TRANSFER [WITH_TRANSFER ...]